-This is why we are currently crowdfunding ourselves for the second time using the equity crowdfunding platform Funderbeam.
+This is the reason why we are currently crowdfunding ourselves for the second time using the equity crowdfunding platform Funderbeam.

-We think it makes sense to practice what we preach and try crowdfunding from the other side of the table: as a project owner.
+We think it makes sense to practice what we preach and try it ourselves from the other side of the table: as a project owner.

 Equity crowdfunding is a way to raise money from a lot of people rather than a few.
 Investing in – and thereby potentially profiting from – startups and small businesses like ours have previously only been available to business angels, venture capitalists and other institutional and wealthy investors.

-With equity crowdfunding it becomes possible for ordinary people to invest in startups that aren’t yet ready to go public.
-Giving investment opportunities to ordinary people and thereby democratising this part of the financial sector is something we really like.
+It makes possible for ordinary people to invest in startups that aren’t yet ready to go public.
+And this is something we really like: giving investment opportunities to ordinary people and thereby democratising the financial sector.

-Using crowdfunding rather than just getting money from investment funds and other professional investors (which we have also done) also helps us as a company in other ways.
+Using crowdfunding rather than just getting money from investment funds and other professional investors (which we have also done) helps our company in other ways.

-Besides money we get exposure and visibility in front of a large group of people who otherwise might never have heard of us.
-Perhaps somebody reading about our crowdfunding on LinkedIn or in an article actually works for a company that needs a crowdfunding platform!
+Besides money, we get exposure and visibility in front of a large group of people who otherwise might never have heard of us.

 In the same vein, our investors on Funderbeam become ambassadors of our brand and can potentially help us find new customers.
 Expanding our network is always a great idea.

-We even know and advise project owners on what it takes to run a successful campaign, but it’s rare that we get to put our theory into practice.
+We also have expertise advising project owners on what it takes to run a successful campaign, but it’s rare that we get to put our theory into practice.
 Ultimately this knowledge will help us build even better platforms in the future.